EPL GW-6 FPL Player Picks

 Ederson Moraes (£5.5m, Aston Villa v Man City)

-Three shut-outs in five games tells you all you need to know about Manchester City’s number one.
+Three shutouts in five games tells you all you need to know about Man City’s number one.
 The Brazilian is the goalkeeper with the most clean sheets this season, and a fixture against a struggling Aston Villa provides the perfect opportunity to make it four in six games.

 ~